hfndb/cookware-headless-ice/docs/philosophical/compacting-files.md

 If you look at JavaScript in your project settings (see [configuration](./configuration.md)), the 'browser' and 'bundles' section include options to activate stripping.

 The *workflow* I use is as follows:
 + For browsers, removal of imports can be activated in your projects settings.
 To prepare for composing a bundle.
-Coded in [javascript.ts](../src/local/javascript.ts).
+Coded in [javascript.mjs](../src/local/javascript.mjs) and [source.mjs](../src/local/source.mjs).
-+ [Babel](https://babeljs.io/docs/en/) transcompiles JavaScript or TypeScript files, controlled by [babel.ts](../src/local/babel.ts).
++ [Babel](https://babeljs.io/docs/en/) transcompiles JavaScript or TypeScript files, controlled by [babel.mjs](../src/local/babel.mjs).
 + In case of a transcompiled file for browsers, also a stripped file will be written.
 Example: If you change a file like 'example.js', then the files 'example.js' and 'example-stripped.js' will be written to your HD.
-Coded in [stripping.ts](../src/lib/stripping.ts).
+Coded in [stripping.mjs](../src/lib/stripping.mjs).
 + In case a transcompiled file is included in a browser bundle, the whole bundle will be created or rewritten.
 Which means reading transcompiled files, put them all into one file like 'bundle.js'.
 + For such composed bundles, also a stripped version will be written.
 For example, if the file 'bundle.js' is created or rewritten, also 'bundle-stripped.js' will be written to your HD.
-Coded in [stripping.ts](../src/lib/stripping.ts).
+Coded in [stripping.mjs](../src/lib/stripping.mjs).

 A browser bundle generated like this does not need to resolve internal references, since all imports (and by that, also requires) are stripped.
 Thus reducing the size of such a browser bundle.